Helen Cruickshank: Work

 During World War I, Helen did weekend and holiday work on farms and in canteens.
-A summer job in the berry fields near Blairgowrie led to the publication of her first poem, The Song of the Raspberry Picker, in 1917.
+A summer job in the berry fields near Blairgowrie led to the publication of her first poem, "The Song of the Raspberry Picker", in 1917.
 Encouraged by this success, she began to write more, experimenting with different forms of verse, but sending only a small proportion of her work to editors.
 She contributed poems, mainly in her native Angus Scots, to Country Life, the Glasgow Herald and the Scots Magazine.
 She also published topical and satirical verse under various pseudonyms.

-Cruickshank's first collection Up the Noran Water (1934) was published by Metheun, was mostly written in Scots with a few poems being written in English.
+Cruickshank's first collection, Up the Noran Water (1934), published by Methuen, was mostly written in Scots with a few poems being written in English.
 Helen as a proud Scottish nationalist became a founding member of the Saltire Society in 1936.
 However, Helen's writing had to be put aside as her work-load became heavier due to World War II.
-Helen worked on a scheme to evacuate children abroad, and also volunteered for fire watching duties over night on top of her own job and caring for her mother.
+Helen worked on a scheme to evacuate children abroad, and also volunteered for fire-watching duties at night, in addition to her own job and caring for her mother.
 Helen's mother died in 1940.

-After the war, Helen took on the role of an executive officer for the Department of Health in Edinburgh, a role she held until her retirement, on medical grounds due to duodenal ulcers, in 1944.
+After the war, Helen took on the role of an Executive Officer for the Department of Health in Edinburgh, a role she held until her retirement, on medical grounds due to duodenal ulcers, in 1944.
 After her health had recovered sufficiently, Helen began to entertain once more at Dinnieduff.
 She was an enthusiastic follower of the Edinburgh International Film Festival since its beginnings in 1947.

-Helen's later works include Sea Buckthorn (1954), The Ponnage Pool (1968), Collected Poems (1971) and More Collected Poems (1978), she wrote poetry until the end of her life with her last unfinished poem being about a woman who cannot stop for death as she has too much to do.
+Helen's later works include Sea Buckthorn (1954), The Ponnage Pool (1968), Collected Poems (1971) and More Collected Poems (1978).
+She wrote poetry until the end of her life with her last unfinished poem being about a woman who cannot stop for death as she has too much to do.

 Later life and celebration

 The BBC commissioned a programme in celebration of her 80th birthday, in 1966, and in 1969 her friends commissioned a bust by Vincent Butler, which is on display at the Scottish National Portrait Gallery.
 She was awarded an honorary MA by Edinburgh University in 1971.
-Helen lived in Dinnieduff for over fifty years, she lived alone after her mother's death in 1940, and even though her health deteriorated she did not leave her home until it was completely necessary to do so when she was eighty-eight.
-Helen left to Queensberry Lodge on the Canongate in November 1974 and died there on 2 March 1975.
+Helen lived in Dinnieduff for over fifty years, living alone after her mother's death in 1940, and even though her health deteriorated she did not leave her home until it was completely necessary to do so when she was 88.
+Helen moved to Queensberry Lodge on the Canongate in November 1974 and died there on 2 March 1975.
 She had planned her own cremation, and this was carried out at Warriston in Edinburgh.